akshit0942b/Neural-Networks-and-Deep-Learning/README.md

 - Migrated from **Python 2.6/2.7** to **Python 3.10**
 - Removed legacy Python 2 syntax
 - Updated deprecated library usage
-- Added a sobel filter method in adddition to darkness averaging, by enhancing the edge features, the accuracy increased from 22% to 28%..
+- Added a sobel filter method in addition to darkness averaging, by enhancing the edge features, the accuracy increased from 22% to 28%.
 ---

 ## About `network3.py`